 - Pratt and Whitney Engine Co.

-You may be eligible if you are eligible for the GI Bill either under the Active Duty (Veteran) or Reserve GI Bill programs and:
+You may be eligible if you are eligible for either GI Bill and:

 - You are no longer on active duty

 - You are still eligible for the GI Bill, or